scqcasc/repowatcher/README.md

 A Tool written in Golang that displays the status of your local repos in Waybar.
 At a glance you can see if any of your repositories need updated or pushed.

+When you click the Repos lable it opens a Rofi window allowing you to select the repo you want to update.

 This was developed and tested in Fedora Workstation 41 using Hyprland.

 This can run in a daemon mode, but for Waybar you can run it with the --once flag to have Waybar manage the re-runs.